xander254/alx-low_level_programming/printf/README.md

-Building my own custom printf function like the one in the c standardlibrary.
-This is a team project with Fiona Gachuuri
+This  is a team project that requires us to create a custom printf function.
+Team members Alex Kinyanjui and Fiona Gachuuri.